ApoorvThite/ApoorvThite/README.md

 Hey there!
 I’m **Apoorv Thite** — a builder, dreamer, and explorer of ideas.
 I'm currently a senior at Penn State, majoring in **Applied Data Science**, with a minor in **Economics** fueling my fascination with systems and decision-making.

 My journey began with a simple question: *What if data could do more than just describe the world?
-What if it could help improve it?* Since then, I’ve been on a mission to turn raw information into real impact — from building AI tools that detect early signs of Parkinson’s Disease to decoding how elections ripple through financial markets.
+What if it could help improve it?* Since then, I’ve been on a mission to turn raw information into real impact, from crafting intelligent systems that improve lives to uncovering patterns hidden within complex real-world data.

 I’m deeply passionate about blending **human insight with machine intelligence**, always looking for ways to make technology more personal, accessible, and meaningful.
 Each project is a chapter of that mission, built with curiosity and purpose.